July 12, 2022 Update on Skydio’s compliance with FAA Remote ID requirements.

 In particular, the rule provides pathways to enable flights in GPS degraded or denied areas.
 This issue is important to Skydio.
 Skydio’s autonomous drones use computer vision technology to build a 3D map of their surroundings and plan collision-free flight paths in complex environments, even in areas without GPS.
 Our customers rely on our category-defining autonomy to conduct close-in inspections of critical infrastructure in areas where GPS signals are severely degraded or denied--inspecting the underside of bridges to look for cracks, flying inside transmission towers to look for faults, and searching for storm damage while flying inches above residential rooftops.
 These operations provide extraordinary value to state departments of transportation, utility companies, and other enterprises with exceptionally low levels of risk to manned aircraft and public safety.

-The FAA’s proposed rule on Remote ID appeared to call into question the ability to conduct operations in GPS-denied environments.
+The FAA’s proposed rules appear to call into question the ability to conduct operations in GPS-denied environments.
 In the final rule, the FAA clarified that drones can comply with the rule even when taking off in, or transiting, areas where GPS is unavailable.
 We are grateful to the FAA for providing pathways to enable flights in close proximity to critical infrastructure, which represent the safest category of drone operations with the highest levels of value to society.
 We will work closely with standards bodies to ensure this allowance is reflected in technical means of compliance for the rule.

 At Skydio, we feel fortunate to have the best customers in the world.
 We are amazed by the ways you use Skydio’s autonomous drones to make our world more creative, productive, and safe.
-To ensure you can use our products with maximum ease and efficiency, we will continue to keep you apprised of key regulatory developments, including on the implementation of Remote ID.
+To ensure you can use our products with maximum ease and efficiency, we will continue to keep you apprised of key regulatory developments and how Skydio plans to meet them.